Motor vehicles on construction sites.

 (c) Lighting systems.
 All vehicles, or combination of vehicles, must have brake lights in operable condition, regardless of light conditions.

-• Employers must meet the requirements in Table 1 below.
+• You must meet the requirements in Table 1 below.

 (d) All vehicles must be equipped with an operable audible warning device (horn) at the operator's station.

-• Has an operable automatic reverse signal alarm audible above the surrounding noise level and audible no less than fifteen feet from the rear of the vehicle; OR
+• Has an operable automatic reverse signal alarm audible above the surrounding noise level and audible no less than 15 feet from the rear of the vehicle;

 • Is backed up when an observer signals that it is safe to do so.